- Actor Allusion

 - Rerun: The show was in reruns on Comedy Central back in the early 2000s, but the show has since vanished from the airwaves (at least in America).
 The entire series (including the webisodes) have been released on DVD.

 - The show can still be viewed on Reelz channel.
 But good luck finding that (here's a hint, it's usually in the high-200s and it might not be available on most cable packages)

 - Screwed by the Network: Twice!

 - FOX was noted to have been far worse than ABC.
 While the series suffered in the ratings in Season 1, Season 2 was actually successful — retaining much of The Simpsons lead-in.
 However, after FOX first picked up the series, new executives took over and didn't want it.
 Al Jean has also suggested that because FOX didn't own the series, they were far less inclined to keep it going.
-Worst of all, FOX purposefully didn't officially cancel the series like ABC did - all just to prevent UPN (or anyone else for that matter) from picking it up.
+Worst of all, FOX purposefully didn't officially cancel the series like ABC did - all just to prevent other channels from picking it up.